sneakysneak/docs/pages/custom-connectors/scripting.md

 Events
 ------

-Events are trigger at certain points allowing you to modify data.
+Events are triggered at certain points allowing you to modify data.
 Script can be added at both the Connector & Method levels; Connector level event handlers will be called for all methods where as method level will only be called for that method.
 To add an event handler simply add a javascript function with the event name.

     function eventName() { /* Handle event here */ }